 Full-time and part-time workers receive the same annual allotment of 20 paid vacation days.
 Time off accumulates at a rate of 1.67 days per month, adjusted for part-time workers.

-The health insurance in Croatia is mandatory and is included within the employer social insurance.
+Croatia’s health insurance is mandatory and included in the employer’s social insurance.
 With that in mind, it is not common for employers to provide additional private health care coverage.